Megreid23/final_project/README.md

 Fighting Goku Rachel: is using Python and Pandas to clean, extract, and preprocess our data--

 ## Database Storage
---using SQL as our database.
+--and is using SQL as our database.

 ## Machine Learning
 Fighting Goku Luis: is using Balanced Random Forester Classifier/Decision Tree for our machine learning portion.